 Beyond our experience as educators, coaches, and professional developers, what makes The Equity Collaborative unique is an effective and pressure-tested approach to adult learning.

-the adoption of new mindsets, beliefs, and values that facilitate shifts in behavior and practice, and
+The adoption of new mindsets, beliefs, and values that facilitate shifts in behavior and practice.

 We bring a deep knowledge of school systems, from the classroom level to the central office to the board level.
 We’ve taught in diverse public schools, designed and led schools, been district-level administrators, and offered innovative professional development and coaching services.
 We also have a broad network of content experts with whom we subcontract as needed to ensure that every piece of every contract is delivered with a high level of expertise and precision.